bravuralion/TD2-Passenger-Information-System/README.md

 **Note: The announcements for a PH are generated only for the primary station, not for small stops.**

 ![enter image description here](https://cloud.furry.fm/index.php/apps/files_sharing/publicpreview/foi59jd93yBnbjs?file=&fileId=1093648&x=3844&y=1951&a=true)
-The program offers the possibility to adapt the text for the voice output.
+The program offers the possibility to adapt the text for the voice generation in the Driver mode.
 This currently requires 2 files:
 **Categories.cfg**

 ![enter image description here](https://cloud.furry.fm/index.php/apps/files_sharing/publicpreview/ZgD7mCs6mkfzaRA?file=&fileId=1093589&x=3844&y=1951&a=true)